Summer Animal Camp F.A.Q.

 11. What is included in the Summer Animal Camp curriculum?

 The camp curriculum emphasizes collaboration, critical thinking, and the exchange of ideas with fellow campers.
+Campers are encouraged to find solutions to many of the challenges animals face in our society today.
 All Animal Camp sessions include age-appropriate animal care and behavior learning activities, team projects, games, physical activities, crafts, and hands-on interactions with animals such as dogs, cats, guinea pigs, rats, farm animals, chinchillas, birds, reptiles, and rabbits.
 The collaborative activities offered at Animal Camp are designed to encourage respect for all living things.

 Age-appropriate games and activities have been created to tailor the curriculum for each grade level.
 This will help the parents of multi-age children better plan their camp schedules.
 Summer Animal Camps are now designed as follows: